38 interesting gamification examples to unlock user engagement & loyalty

 Calm Gamification Example: streaks incentivize daily engagement

-According to research, many meditators think a daily routine is “necessary”.
+According to research, when meditating, building a daily routine is “necessary”.
 Given this, Calm helps users by sending streak reminders and rewarding their daily engagement.
 In short, it’s a win-win!

 mhealth gamification apps

-Trawl the reviews of Insight Timer, and you will find many happy customers praising the app’s personalization!
+Trawl through the reviews of Insight Timer, and you will find many happy customers praising the app’s personalization.
 Indeed, the popular meditation app offers its community a wide range of personalized features:

 • Can pick different bell sounds (beginning and end!)